stsurya/Linux/LinuxCommands/FileOps/processCommands.md

 TIME+: Total CPU time<br>
 COMMAND: Command or process name<br>

-- `htop` is an interactive process viewer for Linux that provides a visually appealing and feature-rich alternative to the traditional `top` command.
+- `htop` is an interactive process viewer for Linux that provides a visually appealing and feature-rich alternative to the traditional `top` command.<br>

-- `atop` is a powerful and interactive system and process monitor for Linux that provides detailed information about system resources and processes.
+- `atop` is a powerful and interactive system and process monitor for Linux that provides detailed information about system resources and processes.<br>

+**Summary:**For instance, ps provides a snapshot of processes, while top and htop offer real-time monitoring. atop gives detailed insights, and pgrep finds processes based on criteria.